mongodb/specifications/source/logging/logging.rst

 For example:

-- If an Informational level is not available and Debug is, Informational messages defined as \
-  Informational in a specification MUST be emitted at Debug level.
+- If an Informational level is not available and Debug is, messages defined as Informational in a specification MUST be emitted at Debug level.
 - If a Trace level is not available, Trace messages MUST be omitted at Debug level.

 Structured versus Unstructured Logging